markt-de/puppet-galera/REFERENCE.md

 Data type: `Optional[String]`

 Specifies the name of the galera wsrep package to install.
-Valid options: a string.
 Default: A vendor-, version- and OS-specific value.

 Default value: `undef`